preeve9534/pdjr-skplugin-devantech/README.md

 [Alarm, alert and notification handling](http://signalk.org/specification/1.0.0/doc/notifications.html) sections of the Signal K documentation may provide helpful orientation.

-__signalk-devantech__ implements a control interface for multi-channel relay devices manufactured by the UK company Devantech and includes support for devices that are operated over USB, WiFi and wired ethernet.
+__pdjr-skplugin-devantech__ implements a control interface for multi-channel relay devices manufactured by the UK company Devantech and includes support for devices that are operated over USB, WiFi and wired ethernet.